Time for coffee and tea

 The link between caffeine, thermogenesis, and resultant weight loss is clear.
 The specific biological mechanism by which caffeine produces these effects is not yet fully known.
 The experiments so far indicate that, in large part, the thermogenic effect of caffeine may be due to increased heart rate and increased production of lactate and triacylglycerol.
 It may be years before we get a clear understanding of the mechanisms.

-For now, what we know with assurance is that the caffeine in your coffee (and tea) can help you lose weight.
+For now, given the above facts, we can say with assurance that the caffeine in your coffee (and tea) can help you lose weight.

 Reference. : Greenberg et al, Coffee, diabetes, and weight control, Am J Clin Nutr 2006;84:682–93.